2DegreesInvesting/ds.wtf/README.md

 Objectives:

--   Learn how to start from a blank slate, i.e. force yourself to save the source.
+-   Setup R to always start with a blank slate.
--   Understand how to use a project-oriented workflow.
+-   Embrace a project-oriented workflow.
--   Learn how to practice safe paths.
+-   Practice safe, portable paths.
--   Learn how to name files following three basic principles.
+-   Name files so that they order nicely, and humans and machines can read them.
--   Overview one API for a humane analysis.
+-   Organize you analysis inputs, outputs, and code sensibly.

 ### Next (tentative)